|Death: ||Mar. 15, 1692|

 The primary background regarding John Smith of the Town of Plymouth and later Dartmouth, Mass. was first published in 1898 by Melatiah Everett Dwight in "An Account of Some of the Descendants of Richard Kirby of Sandwich Massachusetts," with reference to John O. Austin's "One Hundred and Sixty Allied Families."
 Included in Dwight's book is a genealogy of "Lieut.
 John Smith, Jr.", based on a manuscript by H.H.H.
 (Humphrey Henry Howland) Crapo Smith, a son-in-law of one of John Smith's descendants.
 Unfortunately, the portion concerning John Smith contains more errors of substance and required corrections to dates than this memorial can encompass.

-The principle errors regarding "Lieut.
-John Smith, Jr." are that as a Quaker he never was a Lieut., and he was not knowingly the son of a John Smith.
-He was called John Smith, Jr. at Plymouth only because he was the younger of two John Smiths that resided at Plymouth for many years, and both Mr. Crapo Smith and Melatiah Dwight badly confused them.
+The principle error regarding "Lieut.
+John Smith, Jr." are that he was called John Smith, Jr. at Plymouth only because he was the younger of two John Smiths that resided at Plymouth for many years, and both Mr. Crapo Smith and Melatiah Dwight badly confused them.
 He was called John junior only in the records of the Town of Plymouth, Mass., but when he resettled at Dartmouth, Mass. he was known simply as John Smith.

 Who John Smith's parents were is unknown.
 He d. testate at Dartmouth, Mass. on the "15th, 1st month (March), 1692, in (his) 74th y.", latter shorthand for "in the 74th y. of his age" (DVRs).
 This record indicates he died Ætatis 74, and 73 years old, b. on or after Mar.
 15, 1618/19.
 He is purportedly interred at what is now known as the private Smith Family Burying Ground located behind a private residence in South Dartmouth, Mass.
 But, in the 1600s as Quakers frowned on erecting gravestones as symbols of personal vanity, no actual gravestone marks his internment.
 There are gravestones of Smith descendant family at this burial ground, but they are 5 generations later when Quakers were permitted to erect small plain gravestones with minimal personal detail.